SunilKumarPeela/CyberSecurityProjects/README.md

   relevant frameworks, and addressing any outstanding compliance-related issues.

   Task 1: Finding vulnerabilities in the Security Command Center
-  >  I navigated to the Security Command Center and accessed the Active Vulnerabilities section.
-Once there, I used the "Findings By Resource Type" filter to sort the active vulnerabilities by resource.
-I focused
+  >  I navigated to the **Security Command Center** and accessed the **Active Vulnerabilities** section.
+Once there, I used the "**Findings By Resource Type**" filter to sort the active vulnerabilities by
-     on three cloud resource types with vulnerabilities that needed remediation: the Cloud storage bucket, the Compute Instance virtual machine (VM), and the firewall.
+     resource.
+I focused on three cloud resource types with vulnerabilities that needed remediation: the **Cloud storage bucket**, **the Compute Instance virtual machine (VM)**, and the **firewall**.

-  > Next, I went to the Compliance section to review the details of the PCI DSS 3.2.1 report.
+  > Next, I went to the **Compliance section** to review the details of the **PCI DSS 3.2.1** report.
 I identified the rules that were non-compliant with PCI DSS, which corresponded to the vulnerabilities in the bucket,
     VM, and firewall.
 Remediating these vulnerabilities was my primary focus in the subsequent tasks and challenges.